Airway-Conscious Orthodontics

 Timing: TIMING IS EVERYTHING, especially with facemasks!
 It is extremely important that children visit an orthodontist soon after their 7th birthday.
 Many kids do not need treatment at this age, but for those who do, it is critical to be completed before their jaws finish growing!

-Mara Appliance
+MARA Appliance

 The MARA appliance is an intra-oral appliance with two pieces; one attaches to the upper jaw, and one attaches to the lower jaw.
 The purpose of this appliance is to move a mandible (lower jaw) forward, in cases where it is too small, or set too far back.
 When the patient bites down, the MARA appliance shifts the mandible forward and holds it there for six to nine months, allowing it to grow into the proper position.